IcarusTheFly/user-management-api/README.md

 ## Deployment details

-The API can be acessed at https://omarferreiroapi.online
+The API can be accessed at https://omarferreiroapi.online

 In order to get the access token, it's required to send the following body to `https://omarferreiroapi.online/api/v1/login`: